AI for content creation: A practical guide for 2025

 • Customer support: An FAQ document you created with AI isn't just a page on your website.
 With eesel AI, that FAQ becomes instant training data for an AI Agent that can accurately answer customer tickets in seconds.

-• Internal help: Onboarding guides or policy docs created with AI can power an Internal Chat bot in Slack or Microsoft Teams.
+• Internal help: Onboarding guides or policy docs created with AI can power an Internal Chat in Slack or Microsoft Teams.
 This gives employees instant, self-serve answers without them having to dig through a shared drive.

 • E-commerce: Product descriptions and specs can feed an AI Chatbot on your Shopify store to answer questions from shoppers and help them find the right product.